NMLichtenberg/node_selenium/README.md

 Some features of the framework include parallel test execution for faster results, continous integration/continous delivery integration, test tagging, integration with selenium grid/saucelabs, allure reports integration, browserscreen shots on failure, and retries on failure.

+Tests in this repo are written against http://the-internet.herokuapp.com which is a application designed for test automation challenges.

 Tests are written using page object model for increased resiliency and optimal maintainability.

 To run tests: